weewx/weewx/docs_src/quickstarts/redhat.md

-# Installation on Redhat-based systems
+# Installation on Redhat systems

-This is a guide to installing WeeWX from an RPM package on Redhat-based systems including Fedora, CentOS, or Rocky.
+This is a guide to installing WeeWX from an RPM package on systems based on Redhat, including Fedora, CentOS, or Rocky.

 WeeWX V5 requires Python 3.7 or greater, which is only available on Redhat 8 or later.
-For Redhat systems older than 8, either use WeeWX V4, or install Python 3.7 then install WeeWX V5 using pip.
+For older Redhat systems, either use WeeWX V4, or install Python 3.7 then install WeeWX V5 using pip.

 ## Install pre-requisites